How to calculate the total cost of ownership of a CMS

 - Accessibility and control: With a headless CMS, content is accessible to any channel or device via API, including web, mobile, kiosks, chatbots, AR/VR, and wearables.
 It allows companies to innovate faster, as they deliver content components or blocks, not pages.

-- Maintenance: With a headless CMS, developers can focus on delivering new features and improving projects instead of focusing on upgrades and maintenance.
+- Low maintenance: With a headless CMS, developers can focus on delivering new features and improving projects instead of focusing on upgrades and maintenance, since these are managed by the vendor.

 3. Server, Infrastructure, and Web Hosting

-When choosing a CMS, you must consider costs for:
+When choosing a CMS, you must consider all the costs of:

 - Infrastructure and storage